Harmonic analysis for pulsar timing arrays: Introduction

 \section{Introduction}

 The direct detection of gravitational waves (GWs) by LIGO~\cite{LIGOScientific:2016aoc} has marked the rise of an exciting new observational era.
-Currently, all reported GW measurements are of individual binary mergers of compact objects, but there are also ongoing efforts to detect a stochastic GW background (SGWB) arising from a population of unresolved binaries. \footnote{There may also be contributions from a cosmological SGWB, sourced by exotic processes in the early Universe~\cite{Boddy:2022knd, Caldwell:2022qsj, Green:2022hhj}.} In particular, pulsar timing arrays (PTAs)~\cite{Sazhin:1978, Detweiler:1979wn, Maggiore:2018sht, MingCC2022} are searching for a SGWB in the nHz regime, generated by mergers of supermassive black hole binaries.
+Currently, all reported GW measurements are of individual binary mergers of compact objects, but there are also ongoing efforts to detect a stochastic GW background (SGWB) arising from a population of unresolved binaries. \footnote{There may also be contributions from a cosmological SGWB, sourced by exotic processes in the early Universe~\cite{Boddy:2022knd, Caldwell:2022qsj, Green:2022hhj}.} In particular, pulsar timing arrays (PTAs)~\cite{Sazhin:1978, Detweiler:1979wn, Maggiore:2018sht, MingCC2022} are searching for a SGWB in the nanohertz regime, generated by mergers of supermassive black hole binaries.
 PTAs measure pulses of radio emission from millisecond pulsars, which serve as precise astronomical clocks due to their highly stable rotational periods.
-Intervening GWs between Earth and a pulsar (typically $\sim$kpc away) induce small shifts in the pulse times of arrival (TOAs), and PTA experiments achieve sensitivity to the effects of GWs by cross correlating TOA information between pairs of pulsars.
+Intervening GWs between Earth and a pulsar (typically $\sim$ a kiloparsec away) induce small shifts in the pulse times of arrival (TOAs), and PTA experiments achieve sensitivity to the effects of GWs by cross-correlating TOA information between pairs of pulsars.

 An isotropic SGWB imprints two main signatures in TOA data: low-frequency timing shifts common to \emph{all} observed pulsars (referred to as ``common red noise'' or a ``common process'') and an angular correlation of timing shifts between pulsar pairs, known as the Hellings--Downs (HD) curve~\cite{Hellings:1983fr}.
-Thus far, multiple PTA collaborations have reported an observed common red noise, broadly consistent with expectations from a SGWB, but have not found evidence of the HD correlation necessary to claim a detection~\cite{Antoniadis:2022pcn, NANOGrav:2020bcs, Goncharov:2021oub, Chalumeau:2021fpz}.
+Thus far, multiple PTA collaborations have reported an observed common red noise, broadly consistent with expectations from a SGWB, but have not found evidence of the HD correlation necessary to claim a detection~\cite{Antoniadis:2022pcn, NANOGrav:2020bcs, Goncharov:2021oub, Chalumeau:2021fpz}. \footnote{However, see the note added.}